*This article was last updated August 2020.

 Cost is a barrier to managing their health.Millennials share they make less money and have more debt, and several have high-deductible health plans.
 Many have diagnosed health issues but delay treatment or management of health conditions due to cost.
 When it comes to prescriptions, there is often a barrier between what their provider prescribes and the lowest-cost option.
 As a result, treatment is seen more as a luxury than a necessity.

-Convenience is the key to their health care engagement.The key to increasing millennial participating and engagement in health and wellness comes down to convenience.
+Convenience in health care engagement is what's important to millennials.The key to increasing millennial participating and engagement in health and wellness comes down to convenience.
 Offering on-site programs like flu shots, weight-loss programs, fitness programs and telemedicine (aka virtual visits) would encourage them to use these services more.

-Employer flexibility can help millennials feel balanced.Flexible work schedules are important to help manage already stretched millennials.
+Employer flexibility can help what millennials need to feel balanced.Flexible work schedules are important to help manage already stretched millennials.
 In fact, having the option for a condensed, 4-day work week would motivate them to work harder and provide more personal time for them to recharge.
-They also want the ability to work remotely and wear casual work attire and want employers to re-evaluate the cost structure of their health insurance plans.
+Millennials want the ability to work remotely and wear casual work attire and want employers to re-evaluate the cost structure of their health insurance plans.

 Questions?
 Contact your authorized Wellmark account representative, or email us at firstname.lastname@example.org Send Email.